 We have learned that some things, like building soil, you just can’t rush.
 You have to trust and be humble and patient and respectful.

-But next time we’ll grow our garden on an abandoned horse farm with loamy soil and we’ll nuke the weeds with black plastic in hot sun and hire a nursery man to put down store-bought mulch and our plants will be happy as larks right away.
+Next time we’ll skip all of the above and grow our garden on an abandoned horse farm with loamy soil.
+We’ll nuke the weeds with black plastic in hot sun and hire a nursery man to put down store-bought mulch and our plants will be happy as larks right away.
 Maybe.